 |Coffs Harbour||Session 2||Session 2|

-Provides a thorough understanding of gross brain anatomy, neural functioning, and sensory processing for the professional or academic psychologist.
-This knowledge is supplemented with consideration of the neural mechanisms of memory and learning, communication, and behaviour.
-In addition, students will engage with aspects of recent research findings and write a research report related to these areas.
+Provides a thorough overview of the structures and functions of the human brain for the professional and/or academic psychologist.
+This knowledge is supplemented with consideration of the neural mechanisms of memory and learning, communication, and complex human behaviour.
+In addition, students will engage with modern neuroscientific research methods and findings and write two research reports related to these areas.

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 Learning outcomes and graduate attributes

 |On completion of this unit, students should be able to:||GA1||GA2||GA3||GA4||GA5||GA6||GA7|

 |1||demonstrate an advanced understanding of the basic anatomy and processes of the central nervous system||Knowledge of a discipline||Communication and social skills|

 |2||demonstrate an advanced understanding of the processes that form the basis of neural functioning and the contributions made to behaviours by endogenous and exogenous chemicals||Knowledge of a discipline|

 |3||relate neural phenomena and the functioning of sensory systems to their roles in human experience||Knowledge of a discipline|